Digital Marketing Funnel: Creating the Best One for You

 RMF: Voice (high), Email (high), Video (low), Display (low), SEO (low), PPC (low)

 In the end, our objectives as digital marketers should be to move your audience from the primary stage towards the last one.

 Make, market and measure as a combination for your marketing funnel

-Here’s what you can do once you are ready to plan for your own marketing funnel:
+Here’s what you can do once you are ready to plan for your marketing funnel:

 - Make your best content.
 If you are still planning to launch your first digital marketing campaign, you can check our recommendations on how to effectively do it and increase brand awareness.

 - Execute your marketing plans.
 Without a plan, you can’t reach your goals, and your great content is wasted.
-Considerably, follow Kaushik’s See-Think-Do-Care model above in shaping up your own marketing funnel and strategy.
+Considerably, follow Kaushik’s See-Think-Do-Care model above in shaping up your marketing funnel and strategy.

 - Measure your success.
 Even with the best content and effective digital marketing, you will never know if you were successful without data.
 It’s best that you come up with ways to evaluate your digital marketing success effectively.